SystemErrorWang/White-box-Cartoonization/README.md

 - Clip films into frames and random crop and resize to 256x256
 - Portrait images are from Kyoto animations and PA Works
 - We use this repo(https://github.com/nagadomi/lbpcascade_animeface) to detect facial areas
-- Manual data cleaning will greatly increace both datasets quality
+- Manual data cleaning will greatly increase both datasets quality

 ## Acknowledgement